Skip to main content

 The Roll Book also has the original Obligation to which Members subscribed in 1785, the first paragraph of which is still in use today.
 The second paragraph, in which each Member promised that he, his heirs and executors would pay to the Treasurer of the Academy the sum of two pounds five shillings and six pence every year, was eliminated in 1873.

-The Roll Book also contains a note signed by Albert, Prince of Wales, on 21 April 1868 when he visited Academy House as an Honorary Member, to view the Academy’s museum in the company of Oscar Wilde’s father, William Wilde, also a Member of this Academy.
+The Roll Book also contains a note signed by Albert, Prince of Wales, on 21 April 1868 when he visited the Royal Irish Academy as an Honorary Member, to view the Academy’s museum in the company of Oscar Wilde’s father, William Wilde, also a Member of this Academy.

 The original founding Members of the Academy numbered 88, and they are all listed in the Charter.
 Today, the Roll Book holds the names of over 2,500 Members.
 The first women Members were elected in 1949.